 Want to move fast?
 Jump to the right section below.

 The first benefits of being outdoors are that it can help lower anxiety and stress.
 Just being outside and not closed within 4 walls lowers your cortisol levels, reducing any stress and anxieties you may have.
 A side effect of stress and anxiety can also be muddled or circling thoughts, which being outdoors can help clear, making your thoughts more positive and easier to manage.
 As a result, this can improve your sleep, which can generally improve your mood and boost your energy, making you feel happier and healthier.

 A clearer mind helps you focus on more positive things.
-That's why the next benefit of being outdoors is that it boosts self-esteem.
-People generally feel happier out in the daylight, but fresh air and being surrounded by nature can help you have a more positive and confident outlook of yourself and your day.
+That’s why the next benefit of being outdoors is that it boosts self-esteem.
+People generally feel happier out in the daylight, but fresh air and being surrounded by nature can help you have a more positive and confident outlook on yourself and your day.

 Increased Vitamin D

-Even if the sun isn't out, you can still get vitamin D from being outdoors.
-Vitamin D is vital to the bodies function as it absorbs calcium to help keep your bones and muscles strong.
+Even if the sun isn’t out, you can still get vitamin D from being outdoors.
+Vitamin D is vital to the body’s function as it absorbs calcium to help keep your bones and muscles strong.
 A benefit of having enough vitamin D in your system is that it also aids in reducing depression.
-This is because it helps the brain to function, and a deficiency of the vitamin can mean you are more likely to become depressed.
-It's called the sunshine vitamin for a reason!
+This is because it helps the brain to function, and a deficiency of vitamins can mean you are more likely to become depressed.
+It’s called the sunshine vitamin for a reason!

 Speeds Up Healing

 Being outdoors can also speed up healing, particularly if you have suffered a big injury or illness.
 Research has shown that being outside can reduce levels of pain and stress.
 A side effect of being badly injured or ill is that you are more likely to suffer from anxiety, stress and even depression.
 If being outdoors reduces those things, then you are already better off in your recovery than before.
 All of this can then help the body focus on healing as it is no longer managing stress and anxiety.